TrudAX/XppTools/README.md

 A sample approach how to implement XML based integration by importing purchase orders from Azure File Share in D365FO using X++ (https://denistrunin.com/xpptools-integfilesharexmlpurch/).

-### -XppInteg - Implement Periodic Data Export from D365FO to SFTP
+### -Implement Periodic Data Export from D365FO to SFTP

-How to implement various scenarios for periodic data export from D365FO to a file and uploading it to SFTP server(https://denistrunin.com/integration-outboundsftp/).
+How to implement various scenarios for periodic data export from D365FO to a file and uploading it to SFTP server (https://denistrunin.com/integration-outboundsftp/).

+### -D365FO Integration: Event-Based Exports to External Web Services

+How to implement robust, efficient integrations between Dynamics 365 Finance and Operations and external Web Services. (https://denistrunin.com/integration-outboundweb/).

 **[⬆ back to top](#XppTools)**